moorepants/learn-multibody-dynamics/configuration.rst

 Now, let's return to the four-bar linkage example in :numref:`configuration-four-bar` and think about what the generalized coordinates of this system are.
 We know, at least intuitively, that :math:`n=1` for the four bar linkage.
+The four-bar linkage in :numref:`configuration-four-bar` is described in a way that assumes a number of constraints are fulfilled, such as Eqs.  :math:numref:`planar-constraints` and :math:numref:`p1-constraint`, so we do not have to formally consider them.

 .. admonition:: Exercise